More Information

 • During the academic year, students may work up to 19 hours/week with all campus jobs combined (ASUCLA included)

-• CFPRT scholars can work Monday to Friday between 9 a.m. - 5 p.m
+• CFPRT scholars can work Monday to Friday between 9 a.m. and 5 p.m

 • A commitment of at least 12 hours/week is required